Matt Shultz: Personal life

-On January 5, 2023, Shultz was arrested in New York on charges of felony firearm possession.
-Shultz was staying at The Bowery Hotel in Manhattan, where a hotel employee reportedly saw him carrying a firearm into the bathroom and called 9-1-1.
+Shultz has spoken about his three-year struggle with psychosis, triggered by ADHD medication.
+He described it as a "nightmarish" state of panic, paranoia and delusions.
+On January 6, 2023, Shultz was arrested in New York on charges of felony firearm possession.
+He was staying at The Bowery Hotel in Manhattan, where a hotel employee reportedly saw him carrying a firearm into the bathroom and called 9-1-1.
+In a plea bargain, Shultz pleaded guilty to three charges in exchange for avoiding jail time.
+Shultz called the arrest a "miracle", leading to hospital treatment and therapy.